-The best Middle Eastern tahini sauce recipe with garlic, lime juice and fresh parsley.
-An easy and super versatile sauce that I use daily.
-Bonus…it’s vegan and gluten free!
+The best homemade tahini sauce recipe with garlic, lime juice and fresh parsley.
+A rich and flavor-packed sauce that can transform any sandwich or elevate your dinner.

 What is tahini?

 Tahini–a brownish creamy paste made of toasted sesame seeds– is a staple of Middle Eastern and Eastern Mediterranean pantries.